mkmksto/vue_text_twist/frontend/README.md

 -   hover tooltip for keyboard shortcuts
 -   implement pausing (a button, and when you enter settings, hide the current word when game is paused)

+-   try to check if using dot notation for store functions does work(inpsired by svelte stores)
 -   !
 PRACTICE refactoring (creating some retarded branch then name you variables and functions better!)
 -   also practice git then
 -   refactor your stores (and their methods) to have a `$` at the end of their names (to indicate that they actually are store), also to differentiate from local variables and refs